 PHYS 1701 - PHYSICS I (3 credits)

-Introductory course for students who have completed one year of college calculus (MT 1206-1207 or equivalent).
+Introductory course for students who have completed one year of college calculus (MATH 1206-1207 or equivalent).
 A study of mechanics, thermodynamics, electricity and magnetism, optics and atomic physics.

 PHYS 1702 - PHYSICS II (3 credits)